Natalnet/pressure-sensor/FSR-sensor-EN/README.md

 The sensor has two pins, the right and the left one.

 **1. LEFT PIN:**
-- We're going to connect only to the CVV (5V) -- red cable
+- We're going to connect only to the VCC (5V) -- red cable

 **2. RIGHT PIN:**